rachelb36/horiseon_home/README.md

 - Deleted dead code in CSS
 - Organized and simplified selectors in CSS
 - Replaced non-semantic <HTML> tags with semantic <HTML> tags.
-- Added descriptive <title to <HTML> page.
-- Modified <title> to be descriptive for SEO and accessibility
+- Modified <title> to be descriptive for SEO and accessibility.
-- Added comments to HTML and CSS page
+- Added descriptive comments to HTML and CSS page

 ## Installation